TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-star/index.md

 #include <stdio.h>
 main ()
 {
 	printf ("Hello, World!")
 }

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [C\*](https://sampleprograms.io/languages/c-star) was written by:
+Hello World in [C\*](https://sampleprograms.io/languages/c-star) was written by:

 - Jeremy Grifski
 - Muhammad

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 11 2018 00:48:11.
-The solution was first committed on May 11 2018 00:47:40.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution